SeqFormer: Sequential Transformer for Video Instance Segmentation: Related Work

 \section{Related Work}

 \textbf{Image Instance Segmentation} Instance Segmentation is the most fundamental and challenging task in computer vision, which aims to detect every instance and segment every pixel respectively in static images.
-Instance segmentation was dominated by Mask R-CNN\cite{MaskRCNN} for a long time, Mask R-CNN\cite{MaskRCNN} directly introduces fully convolutional mask head to Faster R-CNN\cite{fastercnn} in a multi-task learning manner.
-Recently, one stage models emerged as excellent frameworks for instance segmentation.
-Solo\cite{solo} and CondInst\cite{tian2020conditional} propose one stage instance segmentation pipeline and achieve comparable performance.
-CondInst\cite{tian2020conditional} proposes to dynamically generate the mask head parameters for each instance, which is used to predict the mask of the corresponding instance.
-Dynamic mask head can be efficiently adopted into video segmentation tasks because the same instance in different frames can share the same mask head.
+Instance segmentation was dominated by Mask R-CNN architecture~\cite{MaskRCNN,PANet,maskscore} for a long time, Mask R-CNN~\cite{MaskRCNN} directly introduces fully convolutional mask head to Faster R-CNN~\cite{fastercnn} in a multi-task learning manner.
+Recently, one stage models~\cite{tensormask,solo,polarmask,tian2020conditional} emerged as excellent frameworks for instance segmentation.
+Solo~\cite{solo} and CondInst~\cite{tian2020conditional} propose one stage instance segmentation pipeline and achieve comparable performance.
+CondInst~\cite{tian2020conditional} proposes to dynamically generate the mask head parameters for each instance, which is used to predict the mask of the corresponding instance.
+QueryInst~\cite{queryinst} proposes a query based instance segmentation framework based on Sparse R-CNN~\cite{sparsercnn}, which also take advantage of the Dynamic mask head.
+Dynamic mask head can be efficiently adopted into video segmentation tasks because instances with the same identity on different frames can share the same mask head parameters.